IBM/ibmz-accelerated-for-nvidia-triton-inference-server/README.md

 ## Snap ML C++ Backend <a id="snapml-cpp-backend"></a>

 Snap Machine Learning (Snap ML in short) is a library for training and scoring traditional machine learning models with end to end inferencing capabilities.
-As part of the preprocessing pipeline it supports Normalizer, Kbinsdiscritizer, and one-hot encoding  transformers.
+As part of the preprocessing pipeline it supports Normalizer, Kbinsdiscritizer, TargetEncoder, OrdinalEncoder, and OneHotEncoder  transformers.
 This backend supports importing tree ensembles models that were trained with other frameworks (e.g., scikit-learn, XGBoost, LightGBM) so one can leverage Integrated On-Chip Accelerator on IBM Z and IBM LinuxONE transparently via Snap ML’s accelerated inference engine.
 For more information on supported models refer Snap ML documentation [here](https://snapml.readthedocs.io/en/latest/model_import.html).

 ### Backend Usage Information